June 8. Today's Birthdays

 Yerlan Baudarbek-Kozhatayev (1967) - Extraordinary and Plenipotentiary Ambassador of Kazakhstan to Greece.

-Born in Dzhambul city, he graduated from the Kirov Kazakh State University, Institute of Asia and Africa of MSU, and took internships at the Japanese Language Institute, and Okinawa International Center.
+Born in Dzhambul city, he graduated from the Kirov Kazah State University, Institute of Asia and Africa of MSU, and took internships at the Japanese Language Institute, and Okinawa International Center.

 He was appointed to his current post in May 2021.